node-llm/node-llm/docs/getting_started/configuration.md

 ## Environment Variables

-By default, `node-llm` automatically loads configuration from environment variables.
+By default, `NodeLLM` automatically loads configuration from environment variables.
 You can override these programmatically:

 ```typescript
 // Environment variable takes precedence initially